Genez-io/genezio-landing-page/deployment-platform/content/posts/top-software-deployment-tools.md

 Using those standards, this article breaks down the 13 top deployment tools.
 You'll find tools that fit your needs and infrastructure, whether you're a solopreneur, a small team, or a large company.

-## Genezio
+## DeployApps

-{{< external-link link="https://genezio.com/" >}}Genezio{{< /external-link >}} is a serverless platform with an integrated software deployment tool.
+{{< external-link link="https://genezio.com/" >}}DeployApps{{< /external-link >}} is a serverless platform with an integrated software deployment tool.
 It stands out as a versatile typesafe — that you can’t program a typo — deployment tool that simplifies the process of deploying full-stack applications, whether for small projects, MVPs, or enterprise demos.
 It allows developers to focus on coding and launch faster with simple commands and a single codebase.

-The Genezio CLI companion can be used to deploy your projects.
+The DeployApps CLI companion can be used to deploy your projects.
 You can run it on your machine or in your CI/CD (continuous integration and deployment) pipeline with {{< external-link link="https://genezio.com/blog/integrating-github-actions-with-genezio-for-ci/cd/" >}}GitHub actions{{< /external-link >}}.

-Genezio is not just a deployment tool.
-The Genezio.Cloud feature automates the creation, testing, and deployment of {{< external-link link="https://genezio.com/blog/serverless-computing-when-to-go-serverless/" >}}serverless{{< /external-link >}} functions.
-Notably, {{< external-link link="https://genezio.com/blog/genezio-functions-reduce-cold-start-times-by-up-to-4x-compared-to-aws-lambda/#genezio-functions-vs-aws-lambda-vs-gcp-vs-vercel-vs-netlify" >}}Genezio Functions{{< /external-link >}} , a modern Function-as-a-Service (FaaS) platform, delivers up to four times faster cold start times than AWS Lambda, with a median cold start response time of around 54ms.
+DeployApps is not just a deployment tool.
+The DeployApps.Cloud feature automates the creation, testing, and deployment of {{< external-link link="https://genezio.com/blog/serverless-computing-when-to-go-serverless/" >}}serverless{{< /external-link >}} functions.
+Notably, {{< external-link link="https://genezio.com/blog/genezio-functions-reduce-cold-start-times-by-up-to-4x-compared-to-aws-lambda/#genezio-functions-vs-aws-lambda-vs-gcp-vs-vercel-vs-netlify" >}}DeployApps Functions{{< /external-link >}} , a modern Function-as-a-Service (FaaS) platform, delivers up to four times faster cold start times than AWS Lambda, with a median cold start response time of around 54ms.
 It’s the kind of response time you might not consider important in a staging environment, but that could tilt the scale towards your own SaaS when a user realises it’s so quick.
 Former Amazon employees famously claimed almost 20 years ago that a {{< external-link link="https://glinden.blogspot.com/2006/11/marissa-mayer-at-web-20.html" >}}100ms delay{{< /external-link >}} resulted in lost revenue.

-Genezio automatically scales.
+DeployApps automatically scales.
 It’s so quick to set up and it’s an ideal platform to deploy either an already-built app or to deploy microservices and start shaping up the app from there on.

 **Key features:** It makes managing APIs easier by automatically creating an SDK.
 It has a framework-agnostic design that supports React, Vue, Angular, and Svelte.
 It’s compatible with tools like {{< external-link link="https://upstash.com/" >}}Upstash Redis{{< /external-link >}} and {{< external-link link="https://neon.tech/" >}}Neon Postgres{{< /external-link >}}.